syne-tune/syne-tune/docs/source/examples.rst

    :caption: examples/launch_nasbench201_simulated.py
    :lines: 16-

+**Requirements**:

+* Needs ``nasbench201`` blackbox to be downloaded and preprocessed.
+This can take quite a while when done for the first time
+* If `AWS SageMaker is used  <faq.html#how-can-i-run-on-aws-and-sagemaker>`_ or an S3 bucket is accessible, the blackbox files are uploaded to your S3 bucket

 In this example, we use the simulator backend with the NASBench-201 blackbox.
 Since time is simulated, we can use ``max_wallclock_time=600`` (so 10 minutes), but the experiment finishes